 That said though, whilst sourdough bread is known for the sour taste there is some variety.
 What this means is that some options will be slightly tangy whilst others are much more distinctly sour.

 Now, this type of bread isn’t necessarily the thing for everyone.
 However, it is also one that is often seen as a great challenge for both professional and homebakers.
 Many of whom will often decide to foster their own sourdough starter in order to make a loaf that is uniquely delicious.

-With that in mind then, many bakers will bring in some different techniques in order to either enhance or diminish the tangy flavour.
-Meanwhile there are also an assortment of other techniques you can use in order to further alter the flavour of the loaf.
+With that in mind then, many bakers will bring in some different techniques in order to either enhance or diminish the tangy flavor.
+Meanwhile there are also an assortment of other techniques you can use in order to further alter the flavor of the loaf.

 As such, if you’re wanting to try some sourdough bread there are a wide array of options you can try.
 Each of these being that more distinct based on how much the tanginess is diminished or accentuated.

 With that in mind then, if you find that you’re not too into one form of sourdough bread, then you shouldn’t count it out entirely.
 This is because the sheer diversity found within different sourdough options will inevitably mean you like at least one option.

 FAQ – What Does Sourdough Bread Taste Like?